mackuba/MacBlip/ObjectiveBlip/README.markdown

     OBConnector *blip = [[OBConnector alloc] init];
     blip.account.username = username;
     blip.account.password = password;

+    // or use a single global connector:

+    OBConnector *blip = [OBConnector sharedConnector];

 Requests are made by generating a request object (OBRequest) by calling a method on the connector, and then calling a `send` or `sendFor` method on the request.
 Use `sendFor` if you want the request to call a callback method when